morgangte/morgangte.github.io/README.md

 ## Description

-A simple web page to display informations on me.
+A simple web page to display informations about me :)

 ## Authors